A Helpful Guide on How to Start an LLC in Iowa

 This function can be held by an individual or business entity.
 However, it is not recommended that you be the registered agent for your LLC.

 If someone sues your LLC and delivers notice of the lawsuit in front of your customers or clients, it can be somewhat embarrassing.
-LLC owners usually opt for using a registered agent service.
+LLC owners usually opt for using a registered agent service in Iowa.

 3. File the Certificate of Organization